jeffkdev/sokol-zig-examples/README.md

 # sokol-zig-examples

-Some of the Sokol examples running in Zig 0.8.0 (June 2021).
+Some of the Sokol examples running in Zig 0.9.0 (December 2021).
 Intended to be used as a reference or starting point for anyone looking to use Zig make games.
 Working platforms:
  - Windows (OpenGL)
  - MacOS (OpenGL)